optimobile/coai-dashboard/PRODUCTION_READINESS_REPORT.md

 ## Executive Summary

-The COAI Dashboard is a **fully functional AI governance platform** with 367/367 TODO items completed, 170 passing tests, and 35 operational pages.
+The CSOAI Dashboard is a **fully functional AI governance platform** with 367/367 TODO items completed, 170 passing tests, and 35 operational pages.
 The system is ready for production deployment and customer acquisition.

 ---